 We designed the Marketplace using a mobile first approach that way we could insure our designs would easily adapt across different devices.
 While designing the page above working out the design hierarchy for the information we were able to decide what information was most important for our buyers and what we could collapse so that the page stayed true to the "clean" approach within the designs branding.

 Marketplace's are often noisy and because we cannot ensure that shop owners will import quality or aesthetically pleasing images.
-With this in mind, I wanted to eliminate the noise on the page as much as possible, focusing on the key elements a shopper needs to make that buying decision as quick and efficient as possible.
+With this in mind, I focused on ways to design the UI to eliminate noise on the page as much as possible, focusing on the key elements.

 I believe that good design is about empathy.
 When A.C.Moore's users/ sellers are browsing across the marketplace we wanted to insure they felt the mission in what we are trying to uphold -- That they are supporting independent sellers and contributing to a sellers success, this is highlighted in subtle design cues.